pyexcel-webwares/Flask-Excel/README.rst

 The highlighted features are:

 #. excel data import into and export from databases
-#. turn uploaded excel file directly into Python data struture
+#. turn uploaded excel file directly into Python data structure
 #. pass Python data structures as an excel file download
 #. provide data persistence as an excel file in server side
 #. supports csv, tsv, csvz, tsvz by default and other formats are supported via